CREATIVE RESIDENCY

 Good to know💡

-The residency allows a work-study lifestyle for those who work remotely and cannot avoid being connected to the outside world, and only requires a commitment of 6-7 scheduled hours a week of group work (two mornings) and a few flexible hours for individual work.
+The residency allows a work-study lifestyle for those who work remotely and cannot avoid being connected to the outside world.
+It only requires a commitment of 12 scheduled hours a week of group work and a few flexible hours for individual work.

 During the residency, we will have time to explore the area of Leysin and get to know the local community and traditions.
-During the weekend (Friday-Monday) you will be free to leave the Hub, go skiing, hiking, or traveling to other cities.
+During the weekend (Friday-Sunday) and on Wednesdays you will be free to leave the Hub, go skiing, hiking, or traveling to other cities.
 See activities

 THE OUTCOME: